Can Physiotherapy Cure Slip Discs?

 Physiotherapy is a standard treatment prescribed to slip-disc patients.
-But, physiotherapy alone has failed to provide patients with the relief and cure needed.
+But, physiotherapy alone has failed to provide patients with relief and cure.
 Had physiotherapy alone been sufficient, hospitals would not be performing as many spine surgeries as they do!
 So, the answer to the question; can physiotherapy cure a slip-disc is NO. At least, not by itself.

 Physical therapy or physiotherapy can cure the symptoms of slipped discs when provided in an integrative clinical setting, incorporating breakthrough technology and research-based chiropractic.
 Physiotherapy helps reduce symptoms but has limitations in repairing the damage to a disc.
 Physiotherapy can cure slipped discs through active clinical physiotherapy, chiropractic, and advanced spine-specific technology.

 The best system Integrating physiotherapy, chiropractic, and customized rehabilitative therapies helps repair damaged tissues better than any other treatment.

 The only method of non-surgical spine care that incorporates these 3 principles is the NSD Therapy® system.

 Non-surgical slip-disc cures and treatments are possible only when you receive accurate, targeted therapies from an expert clinical team.